ORNL-Fusion/GITR/README.md

 1. Check that your remote device has podman by running `podman -v`.
 If your device does not have podman, we recommend using the Bare Metal Build below.

-2. Run `podman pull stonecoldhughes/gitr:env_test` to download a binary container image to provide an environment containing all pre-configured GITR dependencies.
+2. Run `podman pull stonecoldhughes/gitr:gpu_gitr_interactive` to download a binary container image to provide an environment containing all pre-configured GITR dependencies.
 GITR will later build and run inside this container.

 3. Open the GITR container from the GITR source directory with `bash containers/run_podman.sh`

-4. You should be inside a podman container now, so `cd host` to navigate to the GITR source directory
+4. You should be inside a podman container now, so `cd /host` to navigate to the GITR source directory

 5. Run the following commands to build and make GITR from inside the container.
 These commands must be repeated each time you initiate the container.
 > rm -rf build